Menu

 Implementation

-Our Music curriculum is built around essential knowledge, understanding and key skills, which are broken into year group expectations and show clear continuity and progress.
+We follow a broad and balanced Music curriculum that builds on previous learning, essential knowledge, understanding and key skills which is broken down by year group to show clear continuity and progress.

 Impact